Julie Beanland

 What’s your favourite bit of your job?

-I love working with new members of our teams and help to inspire the next generation of documentary makers
+I love working with new members of our teams and helping to inspire the next generation of documentary makers.
+I also love it when I have the opportunity to head back into an edit or go on location to really feel part of the production.

 What show would you most like to make if you could make anything in the world?